Transport Properties of QGP within a Bayesian Holographic QCD Model: Heavy Quark Diffusion Coefficient

 From Fig. \ref{D}, it can be observed that in the 2+1 system with a quark velocity of \( v = 0.3 \) and a chemical potential of zero, as the temperature increases, the ratio of the diffusion coefficient to its conformal value in the \(\mathcal{N}=4\) SYM theory is also increasing.
 This growth indicates that the diffusive properties of the system become increasingly aligned with the behaviors predicted by conformal field theory at higher temperatures.
 The figure also shows that under zero chemical potential, this ratio ultimately trends towards 1 as the temperature rises.
 The gray area in the graph represents \(D/D_{SYM}\) at the 68\% CL and 95\% CL , while the red curve indicates the \(D/D_{SYM}\) at the MAP values.

 We compared the spatial heavy quark diffusion coefficient, normalized by \(2\pi T\), with estimates from lattice QCD, ALICE experiments, and Next-to-Leading Order (NLO) perturbative predictions, as depicted in Fig. \ref{b}, it can be seen that our model's 68\% CL, 95\% CL and MAP values results almost fall within the error bars of the lattice data for \(N_f = 2+1\) \cite{Altenkort:2023oms}.
+The gray uncertainty band represents the computed results using the posterior parameters at the 68\%CL and 95\%CL, while the red curve corresponds to the result obtained from the MAP parameter set.
+The uncertainty in the gray band originates from the range of the posterior parameters.
 Our results are also in very good agreement with the results from the ALICE experiment \cite{ALICE:2021rxa}.
 At high temperatures, our values of \(2\pi TD\) are basically consistent with the NLO perturbative predictions \cite{Caron-Huot:2007rwy}.
 Additionally, our Bayesian inference completely coincide with the region of the Duke hydro/transport model \cite{Xu:2017obm}.